Some of What Has Happened so Far

-No, of course not.
 I remain passionate about music education and the need for its adaptation to the reality of the 21st century.
 Therefore, in mid-2020 I was honored to receive an invitation to become Chief Executive of the holding company of one of Austria's seven music universities, the JAM MUSIC LAB Private University for Jazz and Popular Music, which – as if that was not enough – also means running a state-accredited conservatory, the International Academy of Music and Performing Arts Vienna (AMP), which is owned by the same company.
 Because these two institutions are young and dynamic, this position is both challenging and rewarding for anyone at the helm.
-I could have imagined to contribute to the growth of this astonishing venture for many more years, had it not been for one particular chance: Effective 1 October 2021, I will take up the position as Rector of the Anton Bruckner Privatuniversität, the succeeding institution of what was where it all began almost 40 years ago.
-At this very point, I look forward to this new challenge, to contribute and give back to an institution that I owe so much.
+I could have imagined to contribute to the growth of this astonishing venture for many more years, had it not been for one particular chance: In October 2021, I took up the position as President of the Anton Bruckner Privatuniversität, the succeeding institution of what was where it all began almost 40 years ago.
+I hugely enjoy this new challenge, contributing and giving back to an institution that I owe so much.
 Now more than ever, I have more ideas than time. paladino keeps growing and giving me joy, and I look forward to many more adventures as a cellist as we enter the new decade: The twenties rock!